-Potassium is a mineral that plays many critical roles in the body.
+Potassium is a mineral that plays many important roles in the body.
 Food sources of potassium include fruits (especially dried fruits), cereals, beans, milk, and vegetables.

-Potassium is used for treating and preventing low potassium levels.
-It is also used to treat high blood pressure and prevent stroke.
+Potassium is most commonly used for treating and preventing low potassium levels, treating high blood pressure, and preventing stroke.

 How does it work?

 Potassium plays a role in many body functions including transmission of nerve signals, muscle contractions, fluid balance, and various chemical reactions.